ISO Certification

 Process for ISO Certification

-• Identify the ISO Standard – The first step is to identify the ISO Standard, which standard is suitable for the organization, and meets the goals and objectives of the organization.
+• Identify the ISO Standard – The first step is to identify the ISO Standard, which is suitable for the organization and meets its goals and objectives.

-• Choose Certification Body – Next step is to choose a well-experienced ISO Registrar.
-Registrar experience must match the industry.
+• Choose Certification Body – The next step is to choose a well-experienced ISO Registrar.
+The registrar's experience must match the industry.

-• Pre-assessment of Documents – Each document is pre-assessed and reviewed; it will take 2–4 weeks.
-Under this step, Surveillance audits occur after certification
+• Pre-assessment of Documents – Each document is pre-assessed and reviewed; this process usually takes 2–4 weeks.
+Under this step, surveillance audits occur after certification.

 Timeline